Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-Los Angeles can be an extremely confusing place, especially to a first time visitor.
+Los Angeles can be a pretty confusing place, especially to a first time visitor.

 When I first turned up to LA as a tourist, I would have had no idea where to start if it wasn’t for having a friend from the city with me – my very own local guide.